Calla Walsh: Direct action activism

+In the summer before her senior year at Winsor, Walsh began reading the writings of Assata Shakur, a militant convicted in 1979 of killing a New Jersey state trooper who later escaped from prison and fled to Cuba; Walsh later described the experience as part of her political radicalization.

-In 2022 and 2023, Walsh travelled to Cuba as part of solidarity brigades, praising the island's "people's democracy" in essays and public writings authored afterwards.
+In 2022 and 2023, Walsh traveled to Cuba as part of solidarity brigades, praising the island's "people's democracy" in essays and public writings authored afterwards.
+In 2022, Walsh appeared on Chinese state media to criticize Nancy Pelosi's visit to Taiwan.
+In July 2023, Walsh was arrested after staging a sit-in at the Washington office of Senator Bob Menendez of New Jersey, who was a critic of the Cuban government.

 In 2022, Walsh promoted the "Boston Mapping Project" on Twitter, a website tracking Boston-area institutions that it accused of involvement in "colonization of Palestine" and related harms like policing and US imperialism.
-The anonymous organisers said their aim was to "dismantle" and "disrupt" these targets.
-The list included police stations, media outlets, universities and schools, defence firms, and several Jewish nonprofits, such as the Synagogue Council of Massachusetts and Combined Jewish Philanthropies.
-Local Jewish organisers in Boston stated that while no attacks were linked to the project, the organisation was "continuing to be bad actors and promoting violent action."
-In April 2024, Walsh stated she was "not part of the Mapping Project" but reaffirmed her support, describing it as a "research map of zionist/imperialist institutions", not a "Jew hit list".
+The anonymous organizers said their aim was to "dismantle" and "disrupt" these targets.
+The list included police stations, media outlets, universities and schools, defense firms, and several Jewish nonprofits, such as the Synagogue Council of Massachusetts and Combined Jewish Philanthropies.
+Local Jewish organizers in Boston stated that while no attacks were linked to the project, the organization was "continuing to be bad actors and promoting violent action".
+In April 2024, Walsh stated she was "not part of the Mapping Project" but reaffirmed her support, describing it as a "research map of Zionist/imperialist institutions", not a "Jew hit list".

-Following the October 7 attacks and subsequent Gaza war, Walsh co-founded the US wing of Palestine Action, later rebranded as Unity of Fields.
+Following the October 7 attacks, and subsequent Gaza war and genocide, Walsh co-founded the US wing of Palestine Action, later rebranded as Unity of Fields.
+While working with Unity of Fields, she became acquainted with Marxist-Leninist-Maoist activist Fergie Chambers, heir to the Cox family of Cox Communications, and Rolling Stone described Walsh as a member of Chambers' "Babochki Collective".
+Chambers has said the two first met in 2022 at a conference on Cuba, and has described his family background as comparable to Walsh's, noting that his grandmother worked as a scientist at the Massachusetts Institute of Technology.